zarr-developers/zarr-python/docs/user-guide/extending.rst

 Custom codecs
 -------------

-There are three types of codecs in Zarr: array-to-array, array-to-bytes, and bytes-to-bytes.
+There are three types of codecs in Zarr:
+- array-to-array
+- array-to-bytes
+- bytes-to-bytes.
-Array-to-array codecs are used to transform the n-dimensional array data before serializing to bytes.
+Array-to-array codecs are used to transform the array data before serializing to bytes.
 Examples include delta encoding or scaling codecs.
 Array-to-bytes codecs are used for serializing the array data to bytes.
 In Zarr, the main codec to use for numeric arrays is the :class:`zarr.codecs.BytesCodec`.
 Bytes-to-bytes transform the serialized bytestreams